 Date Modified By Reviewed By Modifications 7/24/19 Reorganization of Compliance Program policies.
 Content moved into an individual policy document.
 Also, revised to comply with 2020 CCO Contract.
-12/30/19 Updated to comply with the Fully Executed CCO 2.0 Contract Template (effective 10/01/2019 and signed 9/30/19).
+12/30/19 Corporate Compliance Committee Updated to comply with the Fully Executed CCO 2.0 Contract Template (effective 10/01/2019 and signed 9/30/19).
 Policy is in draft until OHA approval.
-1/4/2021 OHA approved 2020 version.
+1/4/2021 ОНА OHA approved 2020 version.
 1/19/2021 Annual Review.
 Minor updates, including the replacement of an old OAR citation (OAR 410-141-3025) with a new one (OAR 410-141-3625), an additional a CCO Contract reference and policy.
 1/20/2021 Added " (a.k.a.
 Regulatory Compliance Committee)" 1/26/2021 Added 'for Medicaid' to "(a.k.a.
 Regulatory Compliance Committee for Medicaid)" 9/30/2021 Annual review.
 Minor grammatical and verbiage updates made 10/8/2021 Added FWA to list of OHA concerns considered during Annual Risk Assessment to align with 2022 CCO contracts.
-10/19/2021 Reviewed comments/edits.
+10/19/2021 Reviewed Sarah's comments/edits.
 Responded and removed duplicative terminology.
 Also, updated the next review date to 2022.
 11/22/2021 Minor edits (grammatical and spelling) made.
-11/30/2021 Policy reviewed and approved by the Corporate Compliance Committee.
+11/30/2021 Corporate Compliance Committee Policy reviewed and approved by the Corporate Compliance Committee.
 For Medicaid, policy is not final until OHA approval.
 12/28/2021 Policy re-reviewed and edited prior to finalizing to address grammar and spelling concerns.
 In addition, replaced all references to "employees" with "workforce" and incorporated other policy references.
 10/31/2022 Annual Review.
 Multiple edits and updates were made to align policies.
 Compliance staff and compliance leadership reviewed for finalization prior to Compliance Committee review.
-11/29/2022 Corporate Compliance Committee Policy reviewed and approved by the Corporate Compliance Committee.